 A large number of his projects are listed on the RAIA's Register of Significant Twentieth Century Architecture and available as downloadable PDF's from the RAIA website here - just enter Taglietti into their search section.

-You can find more information and see additional projects on the work of Act_Romegialli by clicking here.
+You can find more information and see additional projects on the work of Act_Romegialli here.